-In the case of the City of Zagreb, the BCA matrix generates an estimated BCA of ba2, close to the BCA of ba1 assigned by the rating committee.

-The matrix-generated BCA of ba1 reflects (1) an idiosyncratic risk score of 3 (presented below) on a 1 to 9 scale, where 1 represents the strongest relative credit quality and 9 the weakest; and (2) a systemic risk score of Ba1, as reflected in the sovereign rating (Ba1 negative).
+In the case of the City of Zagreb, the BCA matrix generates an estimated BCA of ba2 which is in line with the BCA assigned by the rating committee.
+The matrix-generated BCA of ba2 reflects (1) an idiosyncratic risk score of 2 (presented below) on a 1 to 9 scale, where 1 represents the strongest relative credit quality and 9 the weakest; and (2) a systemic risk score of Ba2, as reflected in the sovereign rating (Ba2 negative).